phoenix010/javascript-interview-questions/README.md

     Promises are used to handle asynchronous operations.
 They provide an alternative approach for callbacks by reducing the callback hell and writing the cleaner code.
 53. ### What are the three states of promise?
     Promises have three states:
-    1. Pending: This is an initial state of the Promise before an operation begins
+    1. **Pending:** This is an initial state of the Promise before an operation begins
-    2. Fulfilled: This state indicates that specified operation was completed.
+    2. **Fulfilled:** This state indicates that specified operation was completed.
-    3. Rejected: This state indicates that the operation did not complete.
+    3. **Rejected:** This state indicates that the operation did not complete.
 In this case an error value will be thrown.
+54. ### What is a callback function?
+    A callback function is a function passed into another function as an argument.
+This function is invoked inside the outer function to complete an action.
+    Let's take a simple example of how to use callback function
+    ```javascript
+    function callbackFunction(name) {
+      console.log('Hello ' + name);
+    }

+    function outerFunction(callback) {
+      let name = prompt('Please enter your name.');
+      callback(name);
+    }

+    outerFunction(callbackFunction);
+    ```